Skip to Main Content

 Repayment terms

 In the small business loan vs. personal loan debate, the amount of time you have to pay back the money should definitely enter the conversation.
-With a personal loan, you usually have around three to five years to repay a loan.
+With a personal loan, you usually have around two to five years to repay a loan.
 On the other hand, small business loans often have terms of up to a decade or more.
-(If you’re looking to get a loan but plan to pay it off quickly, you can find short-term business loans with terms from six to 24 months.)
+If you’re looking to get a loan but plan to pay it off quickly, you can find short-term business loans with terms from six to 24 months.

-Your financial profile comes into play here.
+Your financial profile comes into play as lenders assess what repayment terms you qualify for.
 Getting a long-term business loan usually requires you to meet requirements like a solid annual revenue, decent time-in-business and a good personal credit score.
 If you can’t meet those criteria, a personal loan might be a better option for a longer repayment timetable.

-Repayment terms for some SBA loan types can go as high as 25 years.
+Repayment terms for some SBA loan types can go as high as 10 to 25 years.

 Bottom line